Common Ailments of Pregnancy

 Congestion/Sinus drainage/Runny Nose/Cough

 Once again, most of the over-the-counter medicines are safe.
-Some of our favorites are; Sudafed, Sudafed-plus, Dimetapp, Actifed, Chlortrimeton, Robitussin, Tylenol-cold, Tylenol-PM, Tylenol-sinus, and Tylenol-flu.
-Attempt to keep fever below 101 degrees at all times.
+Some of our favorites are Sudafed, Sudafed-plus, Dimetapp, Actifed, Chlortrimeton, Robitussin, Tylenol-cold, Tylenol-PM, Tylenol-sinus, and Tylenol-flu.
+Attempt to keep your fever below 101 degrees at all times.
 If you feel like you need a prescription medicine, call the office.

 Be sure to drink plenty of water and eat plenty of fruit.
-If a stool softener is needed, most of the over-the-counter products are safe.
-Colace, Senekot, and any of the fiber laxatives such as Metamucil or Citrucel are fine.
+If a stool softener is needed, most over-the-counter products are safe.
+Colace, Senokot, and any of the fiber laxatives such as Metamucil or Citrucel are fine.

 Also an almost universal problem during the latter stages of pregnancy.
 Preparation H, Tucks pads, Anusol suppositories, and various over-the-counter creams are all safe to use during pregnancy.